 Beyond these simple tiers, there also exist legendary melee weapons which do not conform to the types and tiers of the main weapon sets.

 The melee class armors have the highest defensive bonuses in the game.
-In addition to resisting a percentage of damage, they also reduce damage by a flat amount first.
-The major drawback of melee armor is the fact that it will fully prohibit spellcasting while worn.
+In addition to resisting a percentage of damage, they also reduce knockback and prevent damage by a flat amount before their percentage reduction.
+The drawback of melee armor is its major negative magic stats.

 Rangers have the most reliable ranged attacks and have access to defensive armor, but have low DPS compared to mages.